johannes-lindgren/storyblok/libs/storyblok-app-next/README.md

 ### Create a Tunnel to localhost:3000

-We recommend using [ngrok](https://ngrok.com/) for creating tunnels to your locally hosted app.
+For development, we recommend using [ngrok](https://ngrok.com/) for creating tunnels to your locally hosted app.

 Sign up for an account on [ngrok](https://ngrok.com/) and sign in.

 [Follow the instructions on your ngrok dashboard](https://dashboard.ngrok.com/get-started/setup) to install the client application on your machine, connect to your account and fire it up.

 ### Register an app